Carlos Martínez Rivas

 Carlos Martínez Rivas (1924–1998) was a Nicaraguan poet, most famous for his poem "El paraíso recobrado" ("The recovered paradise"), a love poem first published in 1944.

 Early years and time in Spain

 Rivas was born on October 12, 1924, in Puerto de Ocoz, Guatemala, where his parents were vacationing.

 From an early age, Martinez Rivas showed a special talent for poetry.
-He won his first poetry competition at age 16 and at age 18, while still a high school student at Colegio Centro-América, a Jesuit school in Managua he wrote "El paraiso recobrado" which was published in 1944.
+He won his first poetry competition at age 16 and at age 18, while still a high school student at Colegio Centro-América, a Jesuit school in Managua, he wrote "El paraiso recobrado" ("paradise regained") which was published in 1944.